rubenmesserschmidt/blendai-docs/docs/source/features/chat.rst

 Model
 =====

 BlendAI's Chat feature is powered by OpenAI.
+The processing happens on their servers.
-The used model is based on the generation quality:
+The model used is based on the quality set in the :ref:`General Settings<preferences_settings_general>`:

 Balanced Quality
     ``GPT4o Mini``